By dentist Dr. Richard Mitchell

 So we have looked at what specific things in the dental office might trigger a phobic reaction, and I have explained a few options to help deal specifically with these issues.

 BUT what if you have an urgent problem that needs attention quickly?
 What if you have a tooth that needs to get pulled?
-(More information on this at GETTING A TOOTH PULLED)
+(More information on this at my page on tooth extraction.)

 There are other options for those of you that want to just get straight into dealing with a specific dental problem or specific tooth.
 What we are talking about is some sort of sedation.